Disciplinary Sanctions ~ Texas Board of Nursing (BON)

 As your legal representative, we can advocate for you, possibly mitigating or eliminating the discipline from the board.

 And if you’re not satisfied with the final disciplinary settlement that the board imposes, you have the right to appeal the board’s decision, and we can take care of that for you, as well.

 If you have questions about disciplinary sanctions imposed by the nursing board, are looking into license reinstatement, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

-Please note: Kevin Keaney is a member of TAANA (The American Association of Nurse Attorneys).
-He earned his BSN from UT Austin and practiced as a nurse for six years before becoming a lawyer.
+Please make note: Kevin Keaney is a member of TAANA (The American Association of Nurse Attorneys).
+He earned his BSN from UT Austin and practiced as a nurse for four years before becoming a lawyer.
 He has more than 30 years experience as an attorney and is licensed to practice law in Texas, Oregon, and Washington.